 The Perseus Project has been around since 1985, bringing classic literature to the internet.
 All of these books are out of copyright, most published before 1935.
 For example, Martial’s Epigrammata (Wilhelm Heraeus 1925/1976) was translated in 1993 by D. R. Shackleton Bailey for the Loeb Library, replacing the 1925 W. C. A. Kerr translation.
 The newer translation uses the latested Latin text (Teubner, 1990) and is translated into rather bawdy English in an attempt to catch the original spirit of Martial.
 These books are classical Greek and Latin texts and translations, commentaries and other resources.
 None of the Loeb Library volumes are included.

 These are not scans (PDF, iReader, etc.).
 They are in full Logos- format resources with Greek words lemma-tagged.
-Potentially this means that you will be able to click on a word in Plato, for example, and find it in Liddell and Scott or BDAG, or click on a reference in BDAG and open the Greek resource.
-I did not see anything in the announcement which indicates that the Latin texts will be lemma-tagged, but I would not be surprised if this was included as well.
-I am not sure if there is a good Latin Lexicon in the Logos library, I only own the tiny Vulgate dictionary and do not see anything on their site which might be similar to BDAG or Liddell and Scott for Latin.
+Potentially this means that you will be able to click on a word in Plato, for example, and find it in Liddell and Scott, BDAG, or BrillDAG.
+Click on a reference in BDAG and open the Greek resource.
+Latin resources are tagged with lemma and parsing information.
+Most Latin lexicons in Logos are Vulgate dictionaries, but Logos 9 will open a search using the Latin Study tool on the Perseus site.

 Here is a list of the 1,114 items in the Classics Collection.
 This is an absolute treasure-trove of material which will enhance study of the Bible.
 For example, Quintilian’s Institutio Oratoria, 9 books in Latin and English with notes by Harold Edgeworth Butler (1920-22).
 Several recent commentaries on Pauline letters make use of this rhetorical guide (Witherington on Galatians, for example).
 Likewise, the collection includes many volumes of Cicero’s letters which demonstrate the art of letter writing in the ancient world.
 In addition, there are numerous commentaries on important classic texts.
 For example, the collection includes Thucydides’ History of the Peloponnesian War (in three translations) and several different author’s commentary on individual books.